deg/re-frame-firebase/README.md

 _Note: This project is under active development, and exists primarily to meet my immediate needs.
 Therefore, many Firebase features are still missing.
 I will probably only add them as I need.
-But, I am receptive to feature requests and happy to accept PRs.
+But, I am receptive to feature requests and happy to accept PRs._

 ## Configuration

 [![Clojars Project](https://img.shields.io/clojars/v/com.degel/re-frame-firebase.svg)](https://clojars.org/com.degel/re-frame-firebase)

 - Add this project to your dependencies.
-Note this this automatically includes firebase too; currently v4.2.0
+The current version is `[com.degel/re-frame-firebase "0.1.0"]`.
+Note this this automatically includes firebase too; currently v4.2.0.
 - Reference the main namespace in your code: `[com.degel.re-frame-firebase :as firebase]`
 - Initialize the library in your app initialization, probably just before you call `(mount-root)`.
 See below for details.